POSTS TAGGED: t-mobile

-1) Download the script file, save it on the SD card
+1) Download the script file,

 Last week, T-Mobile issued the Ice Cream Sandwich OTA update to Nexus S customers.
 Great news for some, miserable news for others.
 I didn’t found out exactly what all Google and T-Mobile included in the update, but apparently a new bootloader was included.
 For some users, that meant a nice, Nexus-shaped brick.